 Suffolk’s rich history is exemplified by its wealth of historic houses and variety of architectural styles.
 The county also has a number of important museum sites that document the Anglo-Saxon period of the region.
-Keep reading to see our selection of top historical and cultural sites in Suffolk.
+Suffolk’s medieval history is second to none, and the material evidence is still there to be seen – an abundance of fine Tudor buildings in many towns and villages, an enormous wealth of medieval churches and a good showing of castles too.

 West Stow Museum